nestybox/sysbox/README.md

 We welcome contributions to Sysbox, whether they are small documentation changes, bug fixes, or feature additions.
 Please see the [contribution guidelines](CONTRIBUTING.md) and [developer's guide](docs/developers-guide/README.md) for more info.

+## Security

+Security issues that may expose a Sysbox vulnerability should be reported by sending an email to security@nestybox.com.
+Please do not open security issues here.

 ## Troubleshooting & Support